H.S. BOYS BASKETBALL: Hornets' buzz saw stuns Warriors

 The Hornets scored the first eight points of the game, six as a result of Foxboro turnovers, and committed just one turnover during the first quarter and held Foxboro (1-for-13 shooting) without a field goal until single digits remained on the clock.

-Five players contributed points in the first quarter for Mansfield, with both Lasbury-Casey and Dante James dropping in 3-point field goals.
-The Hornets created a 15-1 lead when Caden Colby fetched an offensive rebound and turned that into a drive to the basket for two points from the hand of Trevor Foley.
+The Hornets created a 15-1 lead when Caden Colby fetched an offensive rebound and turned that into a drive to the basket for two points.

 “We took them (Foxboro) out early; it looked like the rim was a little tight for them,” Vaughan said.
 “If you don’t make baskets early, it can be a long night.”

-That sense of desire and determination resulted in Mansfield shooting 8-for-12 from the floor in the second quarter, with six players contributing points in taking a 34-11 margin by intermission.
+Mansfield shot 8-for-12 from the floor in the second quarter in taking a 34-11 margin by intermission.

 Mansfield scored the first nine points of the second quarter, with sophomore Ed McCoy knocking down a 3-pointer off of a Foley feed.